 Morales and Guayaquil

-Dulce Placer is a perfect spot the bring the family to take five: the adults enjoyed a hard-earned espresso, the children tucking into ice creams leaving them sticky of face and hand.
+Dulce Placer is a perfect spot to bring the family : the adults enjoyed a hard-earned espresso, the children tucking into ice creams leaving them sticky of face and hand.
 Situated right on the buzzy La Ronda street, filled with craft shops and bars, Dulce Placer makes an ideal respite from it all with its second-floor balcony and comfortable atmosphere.
 The café boasts more than 500 flavours of ice-cream – all 100 percent natural and Ecuadorian.

 Plaza San Francisco

-Tianguez means shopping centre in the pre-Columbian náhuatl language, and this particular one is found right across the plaza from Casa Gangotena.
-It is something of a market place, selling fair trade artisan crafts – ideal for gifts and souvenirs.
-But much like traditional markets, Tianguez is also the place the eat, drink and rest.
-With a menu serving up hearty Ecuadorian cuisine, with all the soups, stews, sticky pork and sweet potato, the centre also has a cafeteria serving up lighter bites with coffee, juices made of local tropical fruits, and pastries.
-To cap it off, the cafeteria has lovely views of Plaza San Francisco, one of the most iconic hubs in Quito.
+Tianguez means shopping center in the pre-Columbian náhuatl language, and this particular one is found right across the plaza from Casa Gangotena.
+It is a marketplace selling fair trade artisan crafts – ideal for gifts and souvenirs.
+But much like traditional markets, Tianguez is also the place the food, drink, and rest.
+With a menu serving up hearty Ecuadorian cuisine, with all the soups, stews, sticky pork, and sweet potato, the center also has a cafeteria serving lighter bites with coffee, juices made of local tropical fruits, and pastries.
+To cap it off, the cafe has lovely views of Plaza San Francisco, one of the most iconic hubs in Quito.

 Café del Teatro